-Neglect is often noticed at a stage when it does not pose a risk to the child.
-The duty to safeguard and promote the welfare of children (What to do if You're Worried a Child is Being Abused DfE 2015) would suggest that an appropriate intervention or conversation at this early stage can address the issue and prevent a child continuing to suffer until it reaches a point when they are at risk of harm or in significant need.
+Neglect is often noticed at a stage when it may not pose a risk to the child.
+The duty to safeguard and promote the welfare of children

+(What to do if You're Worried a Child is Being Abused DfE 2015) would suggest that an appropriate intervention or conversation at this early stage can address the issue and prevent a child continuing to suffer until it reaches a point when they are at risk of harm or in significant need.

-Neglect is often linked to other forms of abuse, so any concerns school staff have should be discussed with the DSL.
+Neglect is often linked to other forms of abuse, so any concerns school staff have should be discussed with the DSL team at the earliest opportunity.